 And though it’s called a DVD/bookcase, this shelf is perfect for many other things that you wish to store or display.

-You can also personalize it anyway you want.
+Just like the game, the design of the case is left to chance and whimsy.
 You can stain finish it, for a serious and mature look.
 But if you’re building it for kids, then you can paint it different bright colours – just like the colours of tetris bricks.
 Your kids will love it!

 You can simply have it stand against or mount it on a wall.
 You can also add lighting, which is perfect if you want to use it as a place to display a collection!